wajidarshad/distillation_binding_affinity/README.md

 Feature Extraction (Sequence-Based)
 *	Sequence features are extracted through Propy by using method define in feature_extraction.py.
 *	All feature standardization is performed using training-set statistics only.
+The fitted normalization parameters were saved and reused for external validation to prevent information leakage.
 ________________________________________
 # Running Inference
 *	To predict binding affinities for new complexes, use predict.py